monirul-molla-cts/mock-service/README.md

 # mock-service
 This is a sample nodejs rest api, for mocking and using at the time of any demo.

-**To run the application use the following command from your command line/terminal
+- To run the application use the following command from your command line/terminal
 ```
-  npm install
+  npm install   -> To install the required dependencies
-  node app.js
+  node app.js   -> To to run the application
 ```